esamattis/piler/README.md

-# Really Express

-Really Express is a set of extensions for [Express][] web framework.
-It focuses on bringing extraordinary features of [Node.js][] to Express.
-That is mainly **code sharing between the server and the browser** and **integrating WebSockets as first class citizens**.
-Really Express is somewhat inspired by [Zappa][] web DSL.

 # Code sharing and management

-Really Express takes browser script management by the balls.
+**Express-share** is an extension for [Express][] which takes browser script management by the balls.
 It handles all the scripts-tags which are sent to the browser.

 The grand scheme is that you can seamlessly write server and client-side code.
 You can **embed client-side code in to your Node.js files!** It should be